matthieugicquel/tgv/README.md

 - May work with latest hermes (0.9 - with RN 0.66), won't work with previous hermes versions
 - Production bundles are not optimized, they will be bigger than with metro
 - Node >= 16 is required

+# Goals

+- A dev server that runs all day long without getting in your way.
+It should handle things like branch switches, `yarn install` smoothly and you should never wait for it
+- Fast bundling (a few seconds) so that OTA deploys (codepush, expo...) are fast
+- Smaller and faster prod bundles thanks to tree-shaking, ES modules scope-hoisting...
+- When this is done, build on top of it to push the React Native DX further

 # Installation